Steinbach Dam

 Is photography allowed?

-Yes, photography is permitted.
-Visitors are encouraged to capture the beauty of the dam and its surroundings.
+Yes, photography is allowed, and visitors are encouraged to capture the stunning landscapes surrounding the dam.

 Are there guided tours?